 Fantasyland brings classic fairytales to life, with dreamy decor and classic carnival rides.

-Must-Dos 1) [NEW] Castle of Magical Dreams: To commemorate its 15th anniversary, Hong Kong Disneyland unveiled a new Castle of Magical Dreams in November 2020.
+1) Castle of Magical Dreams: To commemorate its 15th anniversary, Hong Kong Disneyland unveiled a new Castle of Magical Dreams in November 2020.
 This castle celebrates 14 of our favourite Disney princesses — like Belle and Elsa!

 2) Mickey and the Wondrous Book: The best show in Hong Kong Disneyland.
 The 30-minute spectacle brings Disney stories to life with innovative musical mashups.

-Mickey and the Wondrous Book
+Mickey and the Wondrous Book.

 *Pro-tip: Arrive at least 15 minutes early to secure the best seats — at the centre and near the back, where you can see all the action and read the English subtitles easily.

-Other Attractions 5) Mickey’s PhilharMagic: A classic Disneyland 3D show, with singalong songs, beloved characters, and humorous storytelling.
+5) Mickey’s PhilharMagic: A classic Disneyland 3D show, with singalong songs, beloved characters, and humorous storytelling.

-6)Fairy Tale Forest: Charming small-scale recreations of classic fairytales.
+6) Fairy Tale Forest: Charming small-scale recreations of classic fairytales.

 7) Sword in the Stone: A show where guests are invited to test their worthiness by retrieving the legendary Excalibur from a large stone.
 If you succeed, you’ll become the rightful heir of England (in medieval times only, sorry).